RajShah-1/Users-API/readme.md

 }
 </pre>
-Adds new user to the list (User must have a unique ID)
+Adds new user to the list (User must have a unique ID) If deletion is successful API responds with status 201.

 ### GET /api/users/:userID
-Finds a user with id equal to userID.
+Finds and returns a user with id equal to userID.
-Return null if no matches are found.
+Returns null if no matches are found.

 ### PUT /api/users/:userID
 <pre>